Mono-Forward: Revisiting Forward-Forward through Objective-Locality Decomposition: Experiments

+To assess the capability of MF beyond accuracy alone, we further examine the quality of the intermediate representations learned at each layer using three complementary metrics: linear-probe accuracy, k-NN accuracy, and Fisher ratio.
+We present our findings in Appendix \ref{app:representation-quality}.
+We also evaluate the convergence behavior of MF in Appendix~\ref{app:convergence-behavior}.
+To demonstrate that increasing the number of local iterations in MF is not beneficial, we conduct an ablation study on the effect of increasing local iteration $K$ in each layer.
+Our analysis is presented in Appendix~\ref{app:local-iter}.

-One advantage of local learning algorithms over backpropagation, which relies on a global error signal, is reduced memory usage \cite{layerwise-learning-low-memory, layerwise-2}.
-In layerwise learning algorithms, memory requirements depend primarily on the activations and computations of the current layer.
-To verify that MF retains this benefit, we analyzed the memory usage during training for both MF and BP, as shown in Fig. \ref{fig:BP-memory 30000} and \ref{fig:MF-memory 30000}.
-The results confirm that BP requires more memory than MF.
-In addition, MF exhibits a narrower gap between memory peaks and valleys compared to BP, indicating a more consistent memory consumption and better utilization of hardware resources.
-Moreover, even memory usage can minimize delays caused by memory reallocation or swapping, contributing to smoother and faster training processes \cite{memory-swapping-issue, nvidia2020memory}.
+One advantage of not using global error is its reduced memory usage during training.
+In layerwise operations, memory requirements depend primarily on the activations and computations of the current layer.
+To verify that MF retains this benefit under MLP settings, we analyze the memory usage in Appendix~\ref{app:memory-consumption}.

-To illustrate the relationship between memory usage and the number of layers, we plotted the peak memory allocated during training against the number of layers in the network, as shown in Fig. \ref{fig:combinedlayermemory}.
-The results compare BP and MF across both MLP and CNN architectures.
-Specifically for the MLP architecture, where each additional layer contains a fixed size of 1000 neurons, memory usage increases linearly with the number of layers.
-In Fig. \ref{fig:subfig1}, the slopes of the best-fit lines were computed: BP has a slope of 204.00, while MF has a significantly lower slope of 16.16.
-Notably, similar to other layerwise training algorithms, if layer weights were persisted to storage instead of being retained in memory, the memory usage would theoretically remain constant, independent of the depth of the network.

-To evaluate the convergence speed of MF, we tested a 4-layer MLP network, each with 1000 neurons, using the Adam optimizer.
-Both algorithms were evaluated under identical conditions, with a batch size of 256 and a learning rate of 0.001.
-The experiment was run at least 10 times with different seeds and the average test error was recorded.
-The resulting convergence curves are shown in Fig. \ref{fig:testerror}.
-Due to the layerwise nature of MF, the training dynamics of the network remain unaffected by its depth.
-This characteristic is evident in Fig. \ref{fig:testerrordeep}, which highlights the contrasting behavior of BP and MF as the number of layers increases.
-Specifically, BP demonstrates a significant degradation in convergence rate with deeper architectures (Fig. \ref{fig:subfig1deep}), whereas MF maintains consistent convergence rate regardless of depth (Fig. \ref{fig:subfig2deep}).

-Lastly, to evaluate the effectiveness of MF beyond image classification tasks, we compared MF with BP on tabular data and text sentiment analysis using the Transaction Prediction dataset\cite{Santander2018}, Breast Cancer dataset\cite{Dua2017}, and IMDB dataset \cite{IMDB}.
-The results are summarized in Table \ref{tab:bp_mf_performance_specialtask}.